Are you looking into the Zoom lawsuit privacy action that came out in 2021? We often cover lawsuit news, and Zoom has been on our radar!

-Zoom was also recently in the news for suing Ringcentral over a breach of contract.
+Zoom was also recently in the news for suing RingCentral over a breach of contract.

 This article however will focus on the privacy class action lawsuit against Zoom.